 - Irritation from haircare products

-Products and showering aside, Murphy-Rose, who is a clinical assistant professor at New York-Presbyterian Hospital, Weill Cornell Medical Center, says that the climate (think: seasonal and year-round; high levels of heat or cold, and low levels of humidity) and excessive sun exposure can also lead to a dry scalp, not to mention if you have a genetic predisposition to dry skin.
+Products and showering aside, Murphy-Rose says that climate (think: seasonal and year-round; high levels of heat or cold, and low levels of humidity) and excessive sun exposure, and genetics can also lead to a dry scalp.

 - Itchy scalp